68 Years · 45,000+ Members In Over 25 Countries

 Across 68 years of closed-door CEO peer meetings, certain things become undeniable.
 Patterns that appear across industries, company sizes, and decades.
-Hard-won truths the Vistage community has distilled — and that every great leader eventually learns.
+Hard-won truths the Vistage community has distilled, ones that every great leader eventually learns.

 People & Teams